psamuels00/artwork/README.md

 - rewrite the home page to make it more DRY
 - update the doodles main page to simplify the markup and improve spacing for mobile
 - eliminate the "totalHack" in portfolio.html
-- Eliminate the need for project_colors.html.
-  But how?...
-Maybe using @apply in a custom style sheet??

 **Restructure Files**
 - eliminate the categories directory in /images/doodles/categories/*